 Projects conducted with these grants may help increase public awareness about air toxics, as well as promote the adoption of steps that will reduce emissions and exposure over time.
 These projects may include but are not limited to: increasing the availability of air toxics data to the public; creating industrial source profiles in areas of elevated risk; conducting community-specific assessments of air toxics problems; evaluating new ambient air toxics sampling and analysis methods; and supporting risk or health assessments.

 EPA is accepting proposals for Community-Scale Air Toxics Ambient Monitoring Grants to be awarded during 2020.
-The deadline to apply is March 30, 2020.
+The deadline to apply has been extended to May 1, 2020.

 EPA has training materials on creating successful air toxics monitoring projects.
 See: